s3rvac/weechat-notify-send/README.md

 Settings
 --------

-The plugin allows you to set the following settings (either by running `/set plugins.var.python.notify_send.XXX YYY` or by using the [iset.pl](https://weechat.org/scripts/source/iset.pl.html/) plugin.
+The plugin allows you to set the following settings, either by running `/set plugins.var.python.notify_send.XXX YYY` or by using the [iset.pl](https://weechat.org/scripts/source/iset.pl.html/) plugin.